biojppm/cmany/doc/reusing_arguments.rst

 You can store arguments in the environment variable ``CMANY_ARGS``.
 Then the resulting cmany command is taken as if it were given ``cmany <subcommand>
-$CMANY_ARGS``.
+$CMANY_ARGS <command line arguments>``.
 In the example below, the configure, build and install commands will all use the five given compilers and two build types, resulting in 10 build trees:

 .. code:: bash